tommysullivan/ts-injector/readme.md

 #### Run in Jenkins

 Navigate to [Integration Test Job](http://10.10.1.153:8080/job/spyglass-health-check/) and click "Build with Parameters".
-From here you can override default test parameters or go with the defaults.
-The results can be viewed
+From here you can override default test parameters or go with the defaults. .

+TODO:
+ - Make the current tests runnable against a dynamically assigned IP address (use ENV variables)
+ -

 #### Run Locally